efcloud/el-msteams-post-action/README.md

 # el-msteams-post-action
-This repo contains a re-usable GitHub Action that when installed will post to Microsoft Teams details about various GitHub events.
+This repo contains a re-usable GitHub Action that, when installed, will post to Microsoft Teams details about various GitHub events.

 ### Pre-requisites
 To run this action you'll need: